cupliz/medical-calculators/README.md

 Keep in mind, that you need to update URLs in `fetchListData` and `fetchCalcData` inside `src/store/modules/` to match the backend you need.

+For the new types of data-grabbers (like new `date` based selects, or maybe tables) you need to create a new component inside `src/components/Calculator/body/calculate/fields`.
+Check `QuestionField.js` and `QuestionGroup.js` and teach new component to communicate with `redux` through calculator reducer.
+In the same way that other calculators behave.

+After that you parse this result for formula based calculators in split javascript file.

 Formula based calculators are like point based, they have base data inside `db.json` but you need to have `src/formulas/calculator-id.js` to be loaded dynamically.

 In this file you receive the data from inputs, checkboxes, selects, radio buttons for the calculators of `type` `formula`.